aaronparker/aaronparker.github.io/_posts/2007-11-27-softgrid-sequencing-adobe-acrobat-8-the-story-so-far.md

 To setup for sequencing, I created a snapshot of the Sequencer machine with all of the required files for the Acrobat installation so that I could roll back if my sequence failed.
 And it did fail, a lot, while getting this working.
 One of the current issues with the Sequencer is that if it fails on a file while building the package after the monitoring phase, it just stops.
 This means that I've had to rerun the sequence and installation until I worked out each file that was causing issues.

-In the case of Acrobat, I would receive this error: &#8220;SystemGuard download failed (error code 53256)&#8221;.
+In the case of Acrobat, I would receive this error: "SystemGuard download failed (error code 53256)".
 By looking at the log file (%ProgramFiles%\Softricity\SoftGrid Sequencer\Logs\sft-seq-log), I could see the files that the Sequencer was having issues with.

 > [11/22/2007 17:38:04 VRB VFSX] SxS: Starting SxS public-to-private assembly conversion.
 > [11/22/2007 17:38:05 WRN VFSX] SxSPE::parseUTF : Unsupported UTF format for file Y:\acrobatp.80\Adobe\Acrobat 8.0\Acrobat\FileInfo.dll (format # 3).